Internal Visual Inspection

 To perform this test, the devices are opened using techniques that do not damage or contaminate their internal structure (see Decapsulation Analysis).
 A wide range of optical instruments is available for performing optical inspections using bright-field and dark-field illumination, differential interference contrast, etc.

-David Ramírez started to work in Alter Technology in 2001 in the area of Incoming Inspection, Destructive Physical Analysis & Failure Analysis.
+David works as an analysis inspector in the area of Incoming Inspection, Destructive Physical Analysis & Failure Analysis in Alter Technology laboratories.

 This post is also available in: Spanish